tine20/docker/README.md

 # docker build (only needed if you do not want to use the ready image)

-note: wird obsolet, wenn wir die registry haben
+note: obselete when we have a docker registry

     docker build . -t tine20